Graduate Diploma in Supervision

 DP9010S Engaging Diversity: Reflection, Discernment, Formation (24 points)

-- a) has completed a Statement Supporting Enrolment Form and an interview with a Graduate Diploma in Supervision course advisor; and
+- Complete a Statement Supporting Enrolment Form and an interview with a Graduate Diploma in Supervision course advisor; and

-- b) the course advisor certifies that the applicant
+- The course advisor certifies that the applicant

-Graduates may be eligible to proceed to a Master’s degree at the University of Divinity.
+Graduates may be eligible to proceed to a Master’s degree.